xapax/security/privilege_escalation.md

 ## Keylogger

-If you have a account for a user.
+If you have access to an account with sudo-rights but you don't have its password you can install a keylogger to get it.

 ## Windows